-The Company owns or charters a fleet of 12 vessels and two ROVs.
-The size of the Company's fleet and its capabilities have increased in recent years with the addition of the WITCH QUEEN, the BALMORAL SEA, the UNCLE JOHN, the SEA SORCERESS, the MERLIN and the chartered CSO CONSTRUCTOR.
+The Company owns or charters a fleet of eleven vessels and two ROVs.
+The size of the Company's fleet and its capabilities have increased in recent years with the addition of the WITCH QUEEN, BALMORAL SEA, UNCLE JOHN, SEA SORCERESS and MERITN.